 Artwork

 You can add artwork into any limb when you make it with the New Limb panel.
-For Path, Taper and Circle limbs, it's optional.
-Shape and Precomp limbs require two art layers.
-Puppet limbs require a single art layer which is effectively turned into the limb itself.
+For Path, Taper and Circle limbs, that's optional.
+Shape and Precomp limbs require art to be added to every section of the limb.
+Puppet limbs require a single art layer which is turned into the limb itself.

 If you select the art layers before you click